Domino theory: History

 Eisenhower's domino theory of 1954 was a specific description of the situation and conditions within Southeast Asia at the time, and he did not suggest a generalized domino theory as others did afterward.

+When John Kennedy came into office as president in 1961, communist-led movements, the Pathet Lao in Laos and the Viet Cong in South Vietnam, were gaining ground in those countries.
+The Kennedy administration feared that if either Laos or South Vietnam were to fall to communism, this would be the first in a string of dominoes.
+In September 1963, Kennedy was asked, "have you had any reason to doubt this so-called 'domino theory,' that if South Viet-Nam falls, the rest of southeast Asia will go behind it?"
+He replied, "No, I believe it.
+I believe it.
+I think that the struggle is close enough.
+China is so large, looms so high just beyond the frontiers, that if South Viet-Nam went, it would not only give them an improved geographic position for a guerrilla assault on Malaya, but would also give the impression that the wave of the future in southeast Asia was China and the Communists.
+So I believe it."

 During the summer of 1963, Buddhists protested about the harsh treatment they were receiving under the Diem government of South Vietnam.
 Such actions of the South Vietnamese government made it difficult for the Kennedy administration's strong support for President Diem.
 President Kennedy was in a tenuous position, trying to contain Communism in Southeast Asia, but on the other hand, supporting an anti-Communist government that was not popular with its domestic citizens and was guilty of acts objectionable to the American public.

-The Kennedy administration intervened in Vietnam in the early 1960s to, among other reasons, keep the South Vietnamese "domino" from falling.
-When Kennedy came to power there was concern that the communist-led Pathet Lao in Laos would provide the Viet Cong with bases, and that eventually they could take over Laos.
+In February 1965, President Johnson made a strong statement of the domino theory: "If they take South Vietnam, they take Thailand, they take Indonesia, they take Burma, they come right on back to the Philippines."